 Giving the attribute intro! to a theorem informs Isabelle's automatic proof methods, including auto, force and blast, that this theorem should be used as an introduction rule.
 In other words, it should be used in backward-chaining mode: the conclusion of the rule is unified with the subgoal, continuing the search from that rule's premises.
 It is now unnecessary to mention this theorem when calling those proof methods.
 The theorem shown can now be proved using blast alone.
-We do not need to refer to equivI or to the definition of equiv_c.
+We do not need to refer to equivI or to the definition of equiv\c.
 The approach used to prove other examples of semantic equivalence in this lecture do not terminate on this problem in a reasonable time.
 The proof shown only requires 12 ms.

 The exclamation mark (!) tells Isabelle to apply the rule aggressively.
 It is appropriate when the premise of the rule is equivalent to the conclusion; equivalently, it is appropriate when applying the rule can never be a mistake.
 The weaker attribute intro should be used for a theorem that is one of many different ways of proving its conclusion.
+Recall the discussion of elim versus elim! above.